beekhof/docs/recover_affected_workloads.md

 node.

 ## Virtualized worker node

-Nodes which are VMs should be configured with a watchdog device ([see libvirt's watchdog support][3]) In case it's not configured then self-node-remediation fallbacks to rebooting the machine using 'systemctl reboot'.
+Nodes which are VMs should be configured with a watchdog device (see [libvirt's watchdog support][]) In case it's not configured then self-node-remediation fallbacks to rebooting the machine using 'systemctl reboot'.
 The benefits of a virtualized watchdog is that its running on the hypervisor and is not vulnerable to resource starvation problem in the VM level